What to know before you go

 - improve the relationship between food and you

-Hot tip: Look for the term ‘ADP’ (Accredited Practicing Dietitian) to know your provider is professionally certified and the real deal.
+Hot tip: Look for the term ‘APD' (Accredited Practicing Dietitian) to know your provider is professionally certified and the real deal.

 How do I know when to book an appointment?

-There are a lot of reasons to visit.
+There are a lot of reasons to visit a dietician.
 Truth is, our diets can affect so many aspects of our health.
-You could be experiencing low energy levels or general gut issues like diarrhoea, constipation and IBS.
+You could be experiencing low energy levels or gut issues like diarrhoea, constipation and IBS.
 Or maybe you have a chronic disease like diabetes or high blood pressure.

 Dietitians can also help if you’re struggling to lose or gain weight.
-Or if your relationship with food has become unhealthy or obsessive lately.
+Or if your relationship with food is not what you'd like it to be.
 Maybe you’d just like to check how your nutrition is faring.
 This is a great idea if you have a specific diet (hello, vegos and vegans).
 If you fall into any of these categories, come in and chat.

 What does a session look like?